Lunareonn/RenHud-V2/README.md

 # | How to install

 - Download the 7z from [Releases.](https://github.com/AleksiVibes/RenHud-V2/releases)
-- Go to `Team Fortress 2\tf\custom` and create a folder called **RenHUD** inside it.
-- Extract the contents of the 7z file you just downloaded into the folder you made.
+- Extract the contents of the 7z file you just downloaded into the custom
 - Launch the game.
 - Tada!
 You're done.